Twipped/InterviewThis/InterviewThis.md

 - What can I expect to see in terms of project specifications and/or mock-ups prior to beginning a new project?

 - How do you track development time?

+- How do you handle change requests?

+- Do you have a SLA (Service Layer Agreement)?
+  - Do you have a gaurenteed TAT?
+If so how long?
+  - What is the esclation plan?
+What are the consequences if the plan is not followed?
+  - Do you have on call hours?
+    - What is the on call schedule

 ##Remote